jmorris335/Academic_Website_Generator/README.md

 # Academic Website Generator
-This repository provides a PHP script for generating a list of publications and links from a Biblatex file.
+This repository provides a PHP script for generating a list of publications and links from a BibTeX file.

 ## License
 This work is licensed under the MIT license, meaning it can be used just about however you want.
 Specific details are in the license file.
+This license does not apply to the PDF files or `library.bib` file included as demonstrations (anything in the `web/assets` folder).

 ## Setup
 This repository includes example files that can be loaded and viewed immediately.
 Just include the web folder in the same domain as the `publications_page.php` file.
 To customize for yourself, you'll need to replace the BibTeX file and dummy PDF files.